• Skip to content

 Create A Process

-An effective performance appraisal process can be a positive experience and help the employee see how what he or she does contributes to the success of the ministry.
+An effective performance appraisal process can be a positive experience and help the employee see how what he or she does contributes to the ministry’s success.

 If not done well, the performance appraisal can be a very stressful time and one of the most difficult conversations of the year.

-The evaluation process should be a time to reflect on the last year, make changes where needed, and more important – celebrate successes.
+The evaluation process should be a time to reflect on the last year, make changes where needed, and, more importantly – celebrate successes.

 Reinforcing the positive and celebrating the successes can influence future positive behaviors.